Fleishman-Lab/LAffAb_public/README.md

 # LAffAb
 Licensed under the Non-Profit Open Software License version 3.0.

 This repository contains the RosettaScripts xmls needed to run the LAffAb design steps and some examples.
 The method is described in our preprint ([Link to paper](https://www.biorxiv.org/content/10.1101/2025.11.26.690765v3)).
-Questions, comments, and suggestions can be sent to ariel.tennenhouse@weizmann.ac.il.
+Questions, comments, and suggestions can be sent to atennenhouse@gmail.com.

 ## Citations
 Please cite our preprint, PROSS, the paper defining the CDR H3 residue frequencies, HuCAL PLATINUM, and RosettaScripts